Dynamics of clusters of galaxies with extended $f(\chi)$ gravity: Introduction

-From the geometrical point of view, modified theories of gravity are viable alternatives to solve the astrophysical and cosmological problems that dark matter and dark energy are trying to solve \citep[see e.g.][]{schimming04,nojiri-odintsov10,capozziello-book}.
-In this sense, any theory of modified gravity which attempts to supplant the dark components of the Universe, must account for two crucial observations: the dynamics observed for massive particles and the observations of the deflection of light for massless particles.
-As extensively described by \citet{will93}, when working with the weak field limit of a relativistic theory of gravity in a static spherically symmetric spacetime, the dynamics of massive particles determine the functional form of the time component of the metric, while the deflection of light determines the form of the radial one \citep[see also][and references therein]{will06}.
+Moreover, from the geometrical point of view, theories of modified gravity are viable alternatives to solve the astrophysical and cosmological problems that DM and DE are trying to solve \citep[see e.g.][]{schimming04,nojiri-odintsov10,capozziello-book,Nojiri:2017}.
+In this sense, any theory of modified gravity that attempts to supplant the DM of the Universe, must account for two crucial observations: the dynamics observed for massive particles and the observations of the deflection of light for massless particles.

-The first successful modification in the non-relativistic regime to deal with these issues was the Modified Newtonian Dynamics (MOND) \citep[see][for a review]{famaey11}.
-Due to its phenomenological nature and its success in the non-relativistic limit, it is understood that any fundamental theory of modified gravity should adapt to it on galactic scales in the low accelerations regime.
-However, from the study of groups and clusters of galaxies it has been shown that, even in the deep MOND regime, a dominant dark matter component is required in these systems (60 to 80\% of the dynamical or virial mass). \citet{angus-clusters} showed that the central region of galaxy clusters could be explained with a halo of neutrinos with mass of 2 eV (which is about the value of the experimental upper limit).
-But on the scale of groups of galaxies, the central contribution cannot be explained by a contribution of neutrinos with that mass.
-Moreover, MOND/AQUAL, the Lagrangian formulation of MOND, is not able to reproduce the observed gravitational lensing for different systems \citep[see e.g.][]{takahashi07,natarajan08}, mainly because it is a non--relativistic description, and as such it cannot explain gravitational lensing and cosmological phenomena, which require a relativistic theory of gravity.
+The first non-relativistic modification, proposed to fit the rotation curves and Tully-Fisher relation observed in galaxies, was the Modified Newtonian Dynamics (MOND) \citep{milgrom83a,milgrom83b}.
+Due to its phenomenological nature and its success in reproducing the rotation curves of disc galaxies \citep[see][for a review]{famaey11}, it is understood that any fundamental theory of modified gravity should adapt to it on galactic scales at the low accelerations regime.
+However, from the study of groups and clusters of galaxies it has been shown that, even in the deep MOND regime, a dominant DM component is still required in these systems (60 to 80\% of the dynamical or virial mass).
+The central region of galaxy clusters could be explained with a halo of neutrinos with $2 \ \mathrm{eV}$ mass (which is about the upper experimental limit), but on the scale of groups of galaxies, the central contribution cannot be explained by a contribution of neutrinos with the same mass \citep{angus-clusters}.
+Moreover, the Lagrangian formulation of MOND/AQUAL \citep{Bekenstein:1984}, is not able to reproduce the observed gravitational lensing for different systems \citep[see e.g.][]{takahashi07,natarajan08}, mainly because it is not a relativistic theory and, as such, it cannot explain gravitational lensing and cosmological phenomena, which require a relativistic theory of gravity.